markdav/markdav.github.io/index.md

 ---
 layout: page
-title: Random adventures in code
+title: At the Borders, a blog
 tagline: At the borders
 ---
 {% include JB/setup %}